Middle Tenn. looks to end streak vs FAU | WTOP

-BOTTOM LINE: Florida Atlantic looks to extend Middle Tennessee’s conference losing streak to five games.
+BOTTOM LINE: Florida Atlantic looks to extend Middle Tennessee’s conference losing streak to six games.
 Middle Tennessee’s last CUSA win came against the Charlotte 49ers 73-60 on Feb.
-6. Florida Atlantic is coming off a 73-66 win over Southern Miss in its most recent game.
+6. Florida Atlantic is coming off an 80-50 win at home over Middle Tennessee in its most recent game.

 SUPER SENIORS: Middle Tennessee has benefited heavily from its seniors.
-Jordan Davis, Jo’Vontae Millner-Criss, Jalen Jordan, DeAndre Dishman and Jayce Johnson have collectively accounted for 59 percent of the team’s scoring this season and 67 percent of all Blue Raiders points over the last five games.DOMINANT DAVIS: Davis has connected on 27.3 percent of the 99 3-pointers he’s attempted and has made 6 of 22 over his last five games.
-He’s also made 73.2 percent of his foul shots this season.
+Jordan Davis, Jo’Vontae Millner-Criss, Jalen Jordan, DeAndre Dishman and Dontrell Shuler have combined to account for 62 percent of the team’s scoring this year and 53 percent of all Blue Raiders points over the last five games.DOMINANT DAVIS: Davis has connected on 26.2 percent of the 103 3-pointers he’s attempted and has made 3 of 20 over his last five games.
+He’s also made 72.1 percent of his foul shots this season.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25